 In addition, many people in Sale City have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-The percentage of people in Sale City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.38% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Sale City is quite a bit lower than the national average among all cities of 21.84%: just 10.38% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Sale City in 2022 was $18,516, which is low income relative to Georgia and the nation.
 This equates to an annual income of $74,064 for a family of four.
 However, Sale City contains both very wealthy and poor people as well.
 Sale City also has one of the higher rates of people living in poverty in the nation, with 31.30% of its population below the federal poverty line.